 What better way to work toward the greater good than to educate others?
 That’s what Mr. Jacobsen’s xBlock class did earlier this month.
-In partnership with News-Decoder, a not-for-profit news service and forum for young people around the world, three Thacher students, Melena ’20, Skye ’21, and James ’20, collaborated with students from two other schools to present a webinar titled Climate Change: What’s Happening on the Ground?
+In partnership with News-Decoder, a not-for-profit news service and forum for young people around the world, three Thacher students, Malena ’20, Skye ’21, and James ’20, collaborated with students from two other schools to present a webinar titled Climate Change: What’s Happening on the Ground?
 We discussed the class project with James.

 Tell us about the course